 “Adding a video to a cold email will have potential customers become curious about your brand,” said Crystal J. Riebe, a marketer writer at 1Day2write and Writemyx.
 “First, you come up with a perfect subject line in the email.
 And, if you add the word ‘video’ to your subject line, it helps grab people’s attention; or, you can add emojis to the object of your email to create more urgency to check it out.
 By doing these things, you’ll see your sales and brand awareness go up.”

-As mentioned earlier, people are more likely to click on a video to learn more about a product than just read about.
-So, why not better accommodate to online shoppers by placing product descriptions on both your sites and your cold emails?
+As mentioned earlier, people are more likely to click on a video to learn more about a product than just read about it.
+So, why not better accommodate online shoppers by placing product descriptions on your sites and your cold emails?
 You can still add text next to the video, but the video should be your brand’s moment to shine.

 You don’t have to wait until the holidays or other special occasions to make that promotional pitch on a product or service.
 Holidays like Black Friday are one of the most popular times to bring out the promotions, and email promotions help to drive sales during those times.